bxlab/metaWRAP/README.md

+### New: metaWRAP v=0.9 is now available, feturing many performance improvements and bug fixes.
-### New: the metaWRAP publication preprint is available at [bioRxiv](https://www.biorxiv.org/content/early/2018/03/06/277442)
+### The metaWRAP publication preprint is available at [bioRxiv](https://www.biorxiv.org/content/early/2018/03/06/277442)

 # MetaWRAP - a flexible pipeline for genome-resolved metagenomic data analysis